RKanishk/RKanishk/README.md

 - 👋 Hi, I’m Kanishk
-- 👀 I’m interested in
+- 👀 I’m interested in Coding and music
 - 🌱 I’m currently learning Data Science, Machine Learning, Deep Learning, NPL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on multinational companies like Adobe, IBM, Accenture, etc
 - 📫 How to reach me:- For whatsapp->7667768917 or Mail->rkanishk092@gmail.com

 <!---